temporalio/proposals/ruby/phase-1.md

 ```

 Internally each worker will create a thread for task polling as well as a thread pool of a given
 size (passed to the initializer as an optional `:threads` argument).
+A thread pool can optionally be
+provided by the caller allowing to share the same thread pool between multiple workers.
+Then each
-Then each activity task will be
-dispatched to an available thread (via an in-memory queue).
-To make sure a polling worker always has
+activity task will be dispatched to an available thread (via an in-memory queue).
+To make sure a
-processing capacity a polling request will only be dispatched if there is an available thread in the
+polling worker always has processing capacity a polling request will only be dispatched if there is
-pool (in other words the pool will have no buffer).
+an available thread in the pool (in other words the pool will have no buffer).

 A very similar model will be used for workflow tasks, with an added complexity of wrapping each
 workflow in its own Fiber (inside a thread).
 This serves two purposes: